- What are implantable contact lenses?

-As a guide, this will be from £3,500 per eye.
-This price is inclusive of your consultant’s professional fees, as well as your personalised care plan, detailed diagnostic tests and checks, and a comprehensive programme for your aftercare.
+The price for ICL surgery is £3700 for one eye or £6800 for both eyes.
+This price is inclusive of your consultant’s professional fees, as well as your personalised care plan, detailed diagnostic tests and checks, and two follow up appointments for your aftercare.

 There is a small risk with all forms of eye surgery, and these will be discussed with you in detail at your consultation.
 However, your chances of having problems are significantly reduced when you put yourself in expert hands and an approved clinical environment.
 You can rest assured that Moorfields Private Eye Hospital has a well-established safety track record with ICL treatment.